Preston's school buses at risk of being scrapped if they don't start making money

 You can read what parents said about the price hike - and why the extra cost is such a worry for families – in our report here.

-But Preston Bus say the nearly doubling of ticket prices was unavoidable due to the growing costs of running school services.
-Otherwise, the services would have to be withdrawn, it added.
+But Preston Bus said raising ticket prices was unavoidable due to the growing costs of running school services, which it described as “heavily loss making”.
+Otherwise, the buses would have to be withdrawn altogether, it said.

 It also warned that services to Fulwood Academy and Corpus Christi are to be reviewed in the coming months.
 If the company is still losing money on them, they could be axed altogether.